Coding-Enthusiast/FinderOuter/README.md

 5. Some parts have tooltips for extra explanation
 6. Click Find button
 7. See the progress and the reports
+8. Progressbar showing the progress percentage shows up for options that use multi-threading (take more than a couple of seconds to complete)
+9. All recovery options come with examples, click this button repeatedly to cycle through them

 ![Preview](/Doc/Images/MainPreview.jpg)